The FY 2019 tax rate for the Town of Monson is $18.34 per thousand.

-- Review and act upon applications for classification of real estate as agricultural/horticultural, forestry or recreational chapter land
+- Review and act upon applications for classification of real estate as agricultural/horticultural, forestry or recreational chapter land.

-- Provide property information to brokers, appraisers, attorneys and the general public
+- Provide property information to brokers, appraisers, attorneys and the general public.

-- Certify abutter’s lists.
+- Prepare and certify abutter’s lists.

 - Update assessments based upon building permit work and maintain data base for ownership.
 Update Tax maps annually and GIS database Cyclical Inspections.

 The assessors are required by Massachusetts Law to list and value all real and personal property.
 The valuations are subject to ad valorem taxation on the assessment roll each year.
 The “ad valorem” basis for taxation means that all property should be taxed “according to value”, which is the definition of ad valorem.
 Assessed values in Massachusetts are based on “full and fair cash value”, or 100% of fair market value.

 Assessors are required to submit these vales to the State Department of Revenue for certification every 5 years.
 Fiscal Year 2017 was the most recent certification for Monson.
 In the years between certification, assessors are required to do interim adjustments and maintain the values.